hiver-py/TextSummarization/README.md

 ## Results:

-An excerpt of the results for both models are shown, only displaying the Precision, Recall and F-measure for the Rouge-Lsum metric.
+A short excerpt of the results for both models are shown, only displaying the Precision, Recall and F-measure for the Rouge-Lsum metric.

 ### T5-Small: